-The Financial Statements of the Company, duly certified by General Manager, Finance and signed by the Directors of the Company, in compliance with sections 152, 153 and 168 of the Companies Act No. 7 of 2007 are given on page 12 of the Annual Report.
+The Financial Statements of the Company, duly certified by Director, Finance and signed by the Directors of the Company, in compliance with sections 152, 153 and 168 of the Companies Act No. 07 of 2007 are given on page 12 of this Annual Report.